-- 2.2.1 Ensure that subdivision and development within statutory plan areas is consistent with the intent of the appropriate plan. - (a) Proposals for subdivision and development within statutory plan areas shall be consistent with the policies within the appropriate plan. - (b) The relevant Authority may require that any proposal for subdivision or development within a statutory plan area be accompanied by additional supportive information, prepared by a registered or licensed professional, in order to assess the conformity of a proposed subdivision or development with the appropriate plan before consideration of the subdivision or development is approved after such supportive information is provided, the relevant Authority shall require that any recommendations of the supportive information be implemented by the landowner/developer and registered against the title of the subject lands, in order to warn future landowners of the engineering requirements for development.
-Such information may include: - (i) either, or both, a flood susceptibility analysis or a bank stability analysis prepared by a registered engineer that assess the suitability of the subject site and the proposed development from the points of view of flood susceptibility and/or bank stability. - (ii) a Real Property Report, or other documentation indicating the exact location of all structures on the property (prepared within the last five (5) years, in a form that is acceptable to the Development Authority; - (iii) a storm water management plan approved by Alberta Environment and Sustainable Resource Development (or other appropriate provincial authority); - (iv) a certified geotechnical report prepared, stamped and signed by a qualified professional registered in the Province of Alberta in potentially hazardous or unstable areas; - (v) a certified biophysical assessment prepared, stamped and signed by a professional registered in the Province of Alberta, on the impacts of the proposed development on wildlife habitat or natural environments; - (vi) a reclamation plan for aggregate extraction or site grading and excavation; - (vii)an environmental assessment to determine potential contamination and mitigation; - (viii) in the case of the placement of an already constructed or partially constructed building on a Lot or Parcel of land, information relating to the age and condition of the building and its compatibility with the Land Use District in which it is to be located;
+- 2.2.1 Subdivision and Development within Regional Planning Areas must be consistent with the intent of the appropriate plan. - (a) Proposals for subdivision and development within Regional Planning Areas shall be consistent with the policies within the appropriate plan. - (b) Amendments to Plans shall be prepared by a Registered Professional Planner (RPP). - (c) Proposals for multi-lot subdivision and development shall be in accordance with the policies in Part 5.0 of this Plan and the provisions of the Land Use Bylaw. - (d) The relevant Authority may require that any proposal for subdivision or development within a Regional Planning Area be accompanied by additional supportive information, prepared by a registered or licensed professional, in order to assess the conformity of a proposed subdivision or development with the appropriate plan before consideration of the subdivision or development shall commence.
+Further, if a subdivision or development is approved after such supportive information is provided, the relevant Authority shall require that any recommendations of the supportive information be implemented by the landowner/developer and registered against the title of the subject lands, in order to warn future landowners of the engineering requirements for development.
+Such information may include: - (i) either, or both, a flood susceptibility analysis or a bank stability analysis prepared by a registered engineer that assess the suitability of the subject site and the proposed development from the points of view of flood susceptibility and/or bank stability. - (ii) a Real Property Report, or other documentation indicating the exact location of all structures on the property (prepared within the last five (5) years, in a form that is acceptable to the Development Authority;

-2.2 Statutory Plan Areas
+2.2 Goal: Establish Regional Planning Areas

-- (ix) for subdivisions adjacent to water bodies and watercourses, an engineering and/or geotechnical study to determine an adequate setbacks based on soil conditions and slope stability prepared, stamped and signed by a registered professional engineer or hydro-geologist, registered in the Province of Alberta. - (x) an environmental impact assessment describing a development's potential environmental effects; - (xi) a cumulative effects assessment prepared, stamped and signed by a professional, registered to practice in the Province of Alberta, describing a development's potential cumulative effects; - (xii)the identification of all rights-of-way and easements within or abutting the subject property; and/or - (xiii) any additional information as the relevant Authority deems necessary.
+- (iii) a storm water management plan approved by Alberta Environment and Parks, or other appropriate authority; - (iv) a certified geotechnical report prepared, stamped and signed by a qualified professional registered in the Province of Alberta in potentially hazardous or unstable areas; - (v) a certified biophysical assessment prepared, stamped and signed by a professional registered in the Province of Alberta, on the impacts of the proposed development on wildlife habitat or natural environments; - (vi) a reclamation plan for aggregate extraction or site grading and excavation; - (vii) an environmental assessment to determine potential contamination and mitigation; - (viii) in the case of the placement of an already constructed or partially constructed building on a Lot or Parcel of land, information relating to the age and condition of the building and its compatibility with the Designated District in which it is to be located; - (ix) for subdivisions adjacent to water bodies and watercourses, an engineering and/or geotechnical study to determine an adequate setbacks based on soil conditions and slope stability prepared, stamped and signed by a registered professional engineer or hydrogeologist, registered in the Province of Alberta. - (x) an environmental impact assessment describing a development's potential environmental effects; - (xi) a cumulative effects assessment prepared, stamped and signed by a professional, registered to practice in the Province of Alberta, describing a development's potential cumulative effects; - (xii)the identification of all rights-of-way and easements within or abutting the subject property; and/or - (xiii) any additional information as the relevant Authority deems necessary.

-PART 3.0 COMMUNITY RESILIENCY
+COMMUNITY RESILIENCY